svalade/svalade.github.io_source/content/authors/admin/_index.md

 highlight_name: true
 ---

-**Sébastien Valade** is Associate Professor in the [Department of Volcanology](http://vulcanologia.geofisica.unam.mx/) in the [Institute of Geophysics](https://www.geofisica.unam.mx/) at UNAM (Universidad Nacional Autónoma de México, Mexico City).
+**Sébastien Valade** is Full Professor (Investigador Titular A) in the [Department of Volcanology](http://vulcanologia.geofisica.unam.mx/) in the [Institute of Geophysics](https://www.geofisica.unam.mx/) at UNAM (Universidad Nacional Autónoma de México, Mexico City).
 He is the founder and developer of the volcano monitoring system MOUNTS (Monitoring Unrest from Space, [www.mounts-project.com](www.mounts-project.com)).
 {style="text-align: justify;"}